 All too often we allow our brains to go on “auto-pilot” while driving a vehicle.
 Most importantly, we tend to drive on “auto-pilot” the closer we are to home, as our chances of letting our guard down increase since we are incredibly familiar with the layout of the roads.
 This familiarity, while beneficial at times, can prove disastrous in increasing your risk for a car accident.

 If you or someone you know has been injured following, or as a result of being involved in a car accident, The Heidari Law Group can help you recover damages whether your accident occurred close to home, or far away.
 With offices in Fresno, California, Sacramento, California, Los Angeles, California, Irvine, California, and Las Vegas, Nevada, the Heidari Law Group has qualified personal injury attorneys who are experts in recovering damages for pain and suffering due to car accidents.

 Regardless of whether you’ve been in a car accident in California or Nevada, the Heidari Law Group is able to assist you at every step of your recovery process and ensure that you are equipped with all the tools that you need in order to receive fair compensation.
-Reach out to our offices and call for a free case evaluation today!
+Reach out to an experienced auto accident attorney for a free case evaluation today!